solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 container.

 The example repository contains a [Dockerfile](https://github.com/solo-io/ext-auth-plugin-examples/blob/master/Dockerfile), which we include here since all of it is relevant.
+You can use it as a starting point for your builds.
+We recommend that you use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to keep the size of your final image to a minimum.
 See the comments for an explanation of each build layer:

 ```Dockerfile
 # This stage is parametrized to replicate the same environment GlooE was built in.